dbqt/QTPropsManager/README.md

 ## How does it actually work behind the scenes?
 This asset helps with the setup of props by automatically attaching the game objects to the bones specified, generating all the blendtrees for the toggle animations, generating VRC menus and VRC parameters, and managing the clean up to revert all of the installation if that's something you want.

+## Special thanks
+Thank you to [Hai](https://github.com/hai-vr) for creating [Animator-As-Code](https://github.com/hai-vr/av3-animator-as-code#install)
+Thank you to the contributors of [this article for writing about using blend trees for toggles](https://notes.sleightly.dev/dbt-combining/)

 ## License
 This is MIT license.